About Metrics for Management

 - Master’s degree in public health, epidemiology, demography or a related field and 5 years of related professional experience, or a PhD.

-- Experience participating in the design and implementation of population-based research studies and operations research.
+- Experience participating in the design and implementation of population-based research studies, evaluations, operations research.
 Preference for experience in a LMIC context.

-- Subject matter experience in maternal, reproductive, or primary health care.
+- Subject matter experience in adolescent, reproductive, or primary health care.
 Additional subject matter experience in areas such as health financing, noncommunicable diseases, HIV, or environmental health are welcomed.

 - Strong capacity in data analysis and statistical analysis, including extensive knowledge of a statistical analysis program such as Stata, SPSS, or R. Demonstrated ability to independently learn new data analysis programs or techniques.